 Multiple beneficiaries may been seen in the same place of residence by the same provider, on the same day when medically necessary.
 Medical necessity will be determined by review of the clinical documentation for each beneficiary receiving services.

+Services furnished by one nurse or home health aide to two or more beneficiaries within the same setting on the same day is reimbursed as follows:

+For the first beneficiary, Medicaid reimburses the service at the established Medicaid rate for the prior authorized CPT code/modifier combination; and

+For the second beneficiary, Medicaid reimburses the service at 50 percent of the established Medicaid rate.

+The TT modifier must be added to the home health procedure code billed on the claim to identify the service provided to more than one beneficiary in the same setting.
+Providers are prohibited from billing for providing services to two beneficiaries concurrently without appending the TT modifier.

 Each beneficiary must have a PA in order for services to be billed.
 The procedures for requesting the PA established above will work for multiple beneficiaries in the same place of residence.
 The TT modifier can be attached to routine and EHH codes to allow the correct payment to be made for this authorized service (see ‘Louisiana Medicaid Home Health Revenue and Procedure Codes’ under the “Fee Schedules” link at www.lamedicaid.com).
-The TT modifier should be appended to the second and any additional beneficiary requests.

 High Complexity Needs